top of page

 Christa Vander Wyst

-As such, we at the GPC will be starting a yearly contest in tribute to Christa and her legacy.
-Full details will come later this year, but for now we extend our deepest condolences to the Vander Wyst family and everyone that Christa touched.
+We talked about how we can best honor her–mental health was always an important subject for Christa, and she was planning to host a contest soon through our collective.
+As such, we at the GPC have started a yearly contest in tribute to Christa and her legacy.
+We extend our deepest condolences to the Vander Wyst family and everyone that Christa touched.

 bottom of page